 Reasons Why Golden Retriever Hip Dysplasia Occurs

 The primary reason for this abnormal development is hip joint laxity if the joint is too loose; leading to the two articulating parts of the joint of the pelvis – the femoral head and the acetabulum (which form the ball-and-socket of the joint) - moving abnormally relative to one another; the femoral head in subluxation (partly dislocating) from the acetabulum.
 This leads to abnormal stresses and strains on the joint and leads to inflammation and degeneration of the joint tissues.
-Ultimately, permanent osteoarthritis develops in the joints.

-Golden Retriever Hip Dysplasia Signs
+Golden Retriever Hip Problems Signs

 - Bunny hopping gait

 - Hind-limb lameness, whether intermittent or permanent

 - Joint laxity